 The king came daily to pay respect to the Bodhisatta, who preached to him about ruling righteously with patience, kindness, and compassion, and avoiding anger.
 To show his appreciation, the king tried to give him a village that had revenue of one hundred thousand coins, but the Bodhisatta was not interested in worldly things and refused.

 After living for twelve years in the park, the Bodhisatta felt he should take a journey.
 At the Ganges River he boarded a ferry whose foolish owner collected fares after his passengers reached the other side.
 Often they gave him nothing, and fights broke out.
-The ferryman asked the Bodhisatta what he would pay and he answered, “I will tell you how to increase your wealth, your welfare, and your virtue.”
+The ferryman asked the Bodhisatta what he would pay, and he answered, “I will tell you how to increase your wealth, welfare, and virtue.”
 Once on the other side, the Bodhisatta advised him to increase his wealth by collecting his fare before taking the passengers across and increase his welfare and virtue by not getting angry.
-The ferryman had assumed that besides the advice, he would also get some money in addition to the advice; when he didn’t, he threw the Bodhisatta down on the ground, sat on his chest, and punched him in the mouth.
+The ferryman had assumed he would also get some money in addition to the advice; when he didn’t, he threw the Bodhisatta down on the ground, sat on his chest, and punched him in the mouth.
 It was an example of how some people are just too stupid to receive good advice; it’s like giving gold to animals.